78.96 Miles / 3336.63Total Miles

 Once again, we got an early start to allow time to work our way through 70+ miles of riding.
 We picked up the same bike path that led to our hotel and the falls, and continued on it for 6 miles, as it followed the Niagara Gorge on our way out of Niagara Falls.
 The roar of the falls could be heard for a few miles.

 So while Ed and Chris ate their second breakfast and kicked back, I peddled like a maniac to backtrack 4-5 miles to look for it.
 It could have fallen anywhere I rode.
-The entire ride, I was thinking through my options, if I could not find it, or if it was crushed by a vehicle, and none of them were good.
+The entire ride, I was thinking through my options.
+What if I could not find it?
+Or what if it fell on the road and was crushed by a vehicle?
+None of them were good.
 I backtracked all the way to the location of the photo and starting riding back toward Lockport, and then–dah dah DAH–I found it!!!
 It had fallen off and bounced into some grass, so it thankfully did not get crushed by a vehicle or picked up by a passer by.

-I sent a text message to Ed and Chris, and told them I had found my phone and to go on without me, as I didn’t want to hold them up further, but when I pulled back in to Lockport, there they were–waiting for me.
+I sent a text message to Ed and Chris and told them I had found my phone and to go on without me, as I didn’t want to hold them up further.
+When I pulled back into Lockport, there they were–waiting for me.

 The first order of business was following the guys past a tiny Erie Canal museum and the actual canal lock at Lockport.
 These are the types of places where I normally would stop, but I had already held the guys up for over an hour, so I didn’t feel like I could stop and hold them up further.
 But wait.
 I had messaged them–actually twice–and told them to ride on without me, and they chose not to.
 For me, there was no reason to fly past things of interest, just to make good time, but I had already missed a museum and the first canal lock to do that.
 So the ride along the canal got off to a weird start.